Iretha/design-patterns/src/com/smdev/structural/decorator/README.md

 This is another way of adding additional behavior to objects instead of subclassing them.
 The most important part is, that the additional behavior can be added or removed at runtime.

+Purpose:
+* To add additional functionalities/responsibilities dynamically
+* To remove functionalities/responsibilities dynamically
+* To avoid too much of sub-classing to add additional responsibilities.

 ## Pros:
 - Open for extension, but closed for modification
 - Behavior modification at runtime